Most frequent questions and answers

-Medicaid Services are provided after application to MEDICAID HMO or thru entitlements from the state of Texas - Department of Aging and Disability Services (DADS) .
+Medicaid Services are provided after application to MEDICAID HMO or thru entitlements from the state of Texas – HHS (Tx.
+Health and Human Services).
 Financial criteria along with functional limitations must be met to qualify for MEDICAID funded services.

 Private Care services may be attained by any individual requesting services with the ability to Self Pay or who has authorization from their Long Term Care Insurance.